GibzB/CloudChallenge/README.md

 - Synchronized the contents of the local folder with the contents of the bucket
 - Changed access control permissions on objects
 - Deleted a bucket.

+## Deploying an Open Source Cassandra™ Database using the GCP Marketplace
+Apache Cassandra for GCP gives users and enterprises a simple deployment process to quickly install a Cassandra cluster on GCP in a single region across multiple zones.
+Each cluster also includes a VM that provides a complete set of development resources including code examples, docs, and data integration tools.
+Optionally, DataStax Luna also provides subscription-based support for open-source Cassandra on GCP.
+DataStax Luna subscribers get the benefits of open-source software, with direct access to leading Cassandra contributors.

+#### Lessons Learnt
+deployed an Apache Cassandra™ database, connected to the database using CQL Shell and run some simple DDL commands to create a table, load some data and query it.